Malaysian restaurateur in New York racist attack dies

-PETALING JAYA (THE STAR/ASIA NEWS NETWORK) - A Malaysian restaurant owner in New York has died after a vicious racist attack on Tuesday (Jan 15).
+PETALING JAYA • The Malaysian restaurant owner in New York, a victim of a vicious racist attack last Tuesday, has died.

-Wisma Putra confirmed that Mr Ng Tan Kheong was pronounced dead by hospital authorities in New York at about 4pm on Friday (Jan 18).
+Malaysia's Foreign Ministry has confirmed that Mr Ng Tan Kheong was pronounced dead by the hospital authorities in New York at about 4pm last Friday.

 "The New York police confirmed that the victim died at the hospital due to serious injuries.

-"The authorities there also managed to contact a relative of the deceased and the family will make the necessary arrangements for the body to be brought back to Malaysia," a Wisma Putra official said when contacted on Sunday.
+"The authorities there also managed to contact a relative of the deceased and the family will make the necessary arrangements for the body to be brought back to Malaysia," a ministry official said when contacted on Sunday.

-It was reported that Mr Ng, 60, and two other workers were viciously attacked by a man armed with a hammer at Mr Ng's seafood buffet restaurant located in Emmons Avenue, Brooklyn, at about 5pm that day when the eatery was packed with customers.
+It was reported that Mr Ng, 60, and two other workers were viciously attacked by a man armed with a hammer at Mr Ng's seafood buffet restaurant located in Emmons Avenue, Brooklyn, at about 5pm on Jan 15, when the eatery was packed with customers.

 It was reported that the suspect, identified as 34-year-old Arthur Martunovich, burst into the restaurant and began bashing Mr Ng and his staff on their heads with a hammer.